Level: Seminary level, Upper secondary level

 Basic computer skills are required, as well as the ability to read and analyse a small number of pages of academic writing in English, and to express one's thoughts and ideas in simple written form.

-Applicants are required to be over the age of 18 and have a citizenship or residence permit in Sweden or another EU country.
+Applicants are required to be over the age of 18 and have a citizenship or residence permit in Sweden.

 Fill out the online application form for this course.
 If you are admitted you will receive a letter of acceptance by e-mail as soon as possible.